 In 1992, the Ministry of Labour (MOL) issued an information alert about dough mixer safety.
 After David Ellis’ accident, the MOL, the Workplace Safety and Insurance Board, (WSIB) and the Industrial Accident Prevention Association (IAPA) all worked together to develop a strategy to prevent dough mixing injuries.
 This resulted in numerous site visits by inspectors, mailings to companies and a renewed enforcement of safety requirements.
 Unfortunately, in the same year, three critical injuries were reported: 1) one worker fell into a dough mixer, 2) another’s hand was injured in a mixer, and 3) and one other, again, got him arm caught.

 The Ministry of Labour (MOL) decided to make David’s case a top priority for youth safety.
-New Sun Cookies received three main charges,
+New Sun Cookies received three main charges:

-1) No machine guards
+1) No machine guards;

-2) No energy lockouts
+2) No energy lockouts; and

-3) Inadequate training
+3) Inadequate training.